Eliot Ness: 1932–1957

 In 1932, Ness was promoted to Chief Investigator of the Prohibition Bureau for Chicago.
 Following the end of Prohibition in 1933, he was assigned as an alcohol tax agent in the "Moonshine Mountains" of southern Ohio, Kentucky, and Tennessee, and in 1934 he was transferred to Cleveland, Ohio.
 In December 1935, Cleveland mayor Harold H. Burton hired Ness as the city's Safety Director, which put him in charge of both the police and fire departments.
 Ness soon began a reform program inspired by the ideas of August Vollmer, which focused on professionalizing and modernizing the police, stopping juvenile delinquency, and improving traffic safety.
 He declared war on the mob, and his primary targets included "Big" Angelo Lonardo, "Little" Angelo Scirrca, Moe Dalitz, John Angerola, George Angersola, and Charles Pollizi.

 Ness was also Safety Director at the time of the murders known as the Cleveland Torso Murders, occurring in the Cleveland area from 1935 to 1938; though he had oversight of the police department, he was only peripherally involved in the investigation.
-Ness interrogated one of the prime suspects of the murders, Dr. Francis E. Sweeney, using a polygraph test.
-At one point, two bodies of the victims of the serial killer were placed within view of Ness's office window.
+Ness interrogated one of the prime suspects in the murders, Dr. Francis E. Sweeney, using a polygraph test.
+At one point, two bodies of the victims of the serial killer were placed within view of Ness' office window.

 In 1938, Ness and his wife Edna divorced.
+The marriage failed because of Ness' steadfast dedication to duty, which kept him busy at all hours and away from home.
 His otherwise successful career in Cleveland withered gradually.
 He especially fell out of favor after he had the city's large shantytowns evacuated and burned during the Cleveland Torso Murders.
 Cleveland critics targeted his divorce, his high-profile social drinking, and his conduct in a car accident one night when he was driving drunk.
 Although there were no victims in the accident, Ness, fearful that he might lose his job, tried to get the accident covered up.
 Later, his involvement in the accident was revealed by a local newspaper and calls for his resignation increased; however, Burton's successor as mayor, Frank Lausche, kept Ness on.

 In 1939, Ness married illustrator Evaline Michelow.
 In 1942, the Nesses moved to Washington, D.C., where he worked for the federal government.
 He directed the battle against prostitution in communities surrounding military bases, where venereal disease was a serious medical issue.
-Later he made a number of forays into the corporate world, all of which failed owing to his lack of business acumen.
-In 1944, he left to become chairman of the Diebold Corporation, a security company based in Ohio.